Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Related Work

-\paragraph{Flatness-aware Optimization} The connection between flatness of minima and generalization has long been established through various theories \citep{keskar2017large,hochreiter1997flat,mackay1992practical,chaudhari2019entropy}.
-Intuitively, a flatter minimum is more robust against shifts in loss landscape between training and test data.
-In order to find model minimizer with better generalization, algorithms that search for flat minima are developed, which either penalizing sharpness explicitly in the objective function \citep{hochreiter1997flat,chaudhari2019entropy,foret2020sharpness} or performing weight averaging to reach the flatter central region of the found minima \citep{izmailov2018averaging,guo2022stochastic}.
-The latter has recently been shown to deliver remarkable gains on DG tasks \citep{cha2021swad,arpit2021ensemble}.
-Orthogonal to the existing methods that search for flat minima, we propose to generate new data to flatten the loss surface, which allows for the optimizer to explore in a wider region where the chance of covering the target domain is higher.
-We show that when used jointly with weight averaging for variance reduction, our method achieves better results.
+\paragraph{Flatness-aware Optimization} The connection between the flatness of minima and generalization has long been established through various theories \citep{keskar2017large,hochreiter1997flat,mackay1992practical,chaudhari2019entropy}.
+In order to find a model minimizer with better generalization, existing flatness-aware methods search for flat minima in a given loss surface either by penalizing sharpness explicitly in the objective function \citep{hochreiter1997flat,chaudhari2019entropy,foret2020sharpness} or performing weight averaging to reach the flatter central region of the found minima \citep{izmailov2018averaging,guo2022stochastic}.
+The latter has recently been shown to obtain remarkable results on DG tasks \citep{cha2021swad,arpit2021ensemble}.
+Orthogonal to these approaches, we instead propose flattening the loss surface where the optimizer can explore by generating new mixup data.
+This also widens the attainable minimum, increasing the likelihood of covering the target domain.
+We later show that, when used jointly with weight averaging to reduce variance and obtain the flatter central minimum, our method yields greater improvements.